 How long does it take to evaluate an AEO platform properly?

 Thirty days is the minimum for a meaningful evaluation.
 The first two weeks test setup and content quality.
-The second two weeks test whether the platform can detect visibility changes from published content, which is the verification loop that separates dashboards from delivery tools.
+The second two weeks test whether the platform can detect visibility changes from published content, which is the monitoring loop that separates dashboards from delivery tools.
 Platforms offering 14-day trials are not giving agencies enough time to evaluate the full workflow.

 What if a client already uses their own AEO platform?